By USA Swimming | Thursday, April 2, 2020

 Call for Nominations Introduction

-In September 2019, the USA Swimming House of Delegates will elect four(4) individuals to be At-Large members of the USA Swimming Board of Directors.
-The Nominating Committee will select and place on the ballot a minimum of 8, and not more than 12, vetted nominees.
+In September 2020, the USA Swimming House of Delegates will elect one (1) individual to be an At-Large member of the USA Swimming Board of Directors.
+Additionally, one (1) “athlete representative” (as defined in the current USOPC Bylaws) will be directly elected by athletes who meet the same standards as an “athlete representative.”
+The Nominating Committee will select and place on each of the two ballots a minimum of two (2), and not more than three (3), vetted nominees.

 Interested candidates are encouraged to thoroughly review the information below, and the application form, to verify their understanding of the nominating criteria and to ensure their willingness to fulfill the duties and responsibilities of Board membership.